oroiteave/gpt-webapp/README.md

-# Interfaz Web para Chat con Modelos GPT
+# Web interface for multiple chats with gpt models

 To test the app from a tokenized account you can use these credentials: